tremp-m/AndroidStudioBenchmark/README.md

 `Contributor`: If you want to leave here a link to your youtube channel/linkedin/other contact info/alias etc - you are welcome, if not - it will be empty.

-# 10. YouTubers and bloggers
-You are free to use these results in your videos and articles as well as to run `AndroidStudioBenchmark` to compare Macs/PCs.

-If you decide to record video with this test - it would be very cool if you could upload it to youtube!

-Please make sure to add the link to this repository: https://github.com/yozhik/AndroidStudioBenchmark

-Please name it: `Android Studio Perfomance Test on <You machine name>`.

-Hashtag: `#AndroidStudioPerformanceTest`

-So everyone could find it and watch and your audiance could repeat steps after you and compare their machine results.

-The results show relative performance of Android Studio, compared to other machines running under similar conditions.